F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 |

-Alternatively, if you are using the Discovery via Tag option, edit the declaration as shown below and tag your NICs.
+Alternatively, if you are using the Discovery via Tag option, edit the declaration as shown below.
 This will look for BIG-IPs Virtual Addresses (on traffic-group 1) and try to match them to Secondary IPs.

 .. code-block:: json